Foods in Natural Containers

 What happens when trans-fats enter the daily diet?

-In a six-year study, two groups of monkeys were given same-calorie diets.
 One group's diet consisted of 8% of daily calories derived from partially hydrogenated soybean oil while the other group's diet consisted of mono-unsaturated fats.

-At the end of the study, both groups of monkeys gained weight.
 The monkeys who ate the healthier diet experienced a 1.8% weight gain while the monkeys who ate a diet mined with trans-fats experienced a 7.8% weight gain.

 Trans-fats & Abdominal Weight Distribution